The best mouse: ergonomic, fast and perfect for creative work

 The Razer DeathAdder Chroma negates concerns about batteries or wireless interference.
 It boasts customisable RGB lighting and a whole lot of DPI.
 We rate it as a great value, responsive and comfortable mouse that gives better performance than you'd get from a wireless mouse at a similar price point.

-How do I choose the best Mouse?
+How to choose the best mouse?

 The first thing to think about is compatibility.
 Which device do you plan on using your new mouse with and will it work?
 If you have an Apple iPad or MacBook and want to use your mouse with it then you'll need to check if it's compatible and can connect to your devices wirelessly.